pranitashah17/ReadMe/BuyerGroup.md

 ## 07. Credit Limit

-Credit Limit is the limit which is approved by the Credit Team.

-Credit Limit is required when
+If customer needs a credit for more than 7 days, we need to provide a Credit Limit for such order.

+Credit Limit will never exceed the Insuarance Limit / DCL.

 ## 08. Insuarance Limit

-Insuarance Limit is required when we want an entity to be able to place an order/s more than its PAN Limit.

-Insurance Limit
+Any customer who needs a limit greater than 50 Lakhs, then we need to take a special approval from the Insuarance Company.